BlockLease/Contract/README.md

-# eth-rent
+# BlockLease

-A smart contract for paying a monthly rent
+The lease smart contract for renting a property.